-A sales playbook is a guidance document that lays out a common framework for the way your team should operate.
-In the same way, a sports team has their own tactics and methods for winning, a playbook outlines the sales team’s processes, strategies, and methodology for scoring, or in this case, selling prospective clients.
+A sales playbook is a guidance document that lays out a common framework for the way your sales organization should operate.
+In the same way, a sports team has its own tactics and methods for winning, a playbook outlines the sales team’s processes, strategies, and methodology for scoring, or in this case, selling prospective clients.

 It not only gives an overview of processes and resources but breaks down the sales process into what can be considered individual components of a “play” or sale such as:

-- understanding the business and/or industry your in and the products and services your company offers
+- understanding the business and/or industry you are in and the products and services your company offers

 - creating buyer personas (or customer profiles)